top of page

 Read more from Stefania Leone

-Stefania Leone, Jyotishi / Vedic Astrologer/ Advisor
+Stefania Leone, Jyotishi, Vedic Astrologer, and Advisor

-After a lonely traumatic spiritual awakening at the age of 7, Stefania began what has amounted to a lifetime of study in the areas of consciousness, metaphysics and holistic healing.
+After a lonely, traumatic spiritual awakening at the age of 7, Stefania began what has amounted to a lifetime of study in the areas of consciousness, metaphysics, and holistic healing.
 The most profound and useful answers came through Jyotisha, the original and most accurate and true source of Astrology.
-Her mission is to bring Jyotisha mainstream in the west.
+Her mission is to bring Jyotisha mainstream in the West.

 This article is published in collaboration with Brainz Magazine’s network of global experts, carefully selected to share real, valuable insights.